gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 directly observed the surface Dirac cone.

 This was a triumph of
-topological band theory —
+topological band theory,
 a theoretical prediction confirmed by direct experimental observation.

 ---

 ## VI.
-The Tenfold Way — Classification of All Topological Phases
+The Tenfold Way: Classification of All Topological Phases

 Ryu, Schnyder, Furusaki, and Ludwig (2008) and Kitaev (2009) completed the classification of
 **free-fermion topological phases.**

-Their result: the **tenfold way** — ten symmetry classes, each with its own topological classification in each spatial dimension.
+Their result: the **tenfold way**, ten symmetry classes, each with its own topological classification in each spatial dimension.